AlamarW/illiterate-wizard/README.md

 - [ ] Performance optimization tools
 - [ ] Support for C compilation target
 - [ ] Language versioning and migration tools

-## Support

-For issues, questions, or suggestions:
-- Open an issue on GitHub
-- Check the documentation in `/docs`

-## Acknowledgments

-Built with modern web technologies and a passion for programming language design!

----

-**Made with ❤️ by the Illiterate Wizard team**